Working Principle of a Horizontal Lathe

 - Capable of machining: internal and external cylindrical surfaces, conical surfaces, end faces, circular arcs, threads, grooves, chamfers, and other surfaces of revolution.

-- CNC horizontal lathes can achieve multi-axis linkage and constant linear speed control through programming, thereby enhancing machining accuracy and efficiency.
+- CNC horizontal lathes can achieve multi-axis simultaneous motion and constant linear cutting speed control through programming, thereby enhancing machining accuracy and efficiency.

 II.
 Conventional Horizontal Lathes vs. CNC Horizontal Lathes (Structural Differences)